Obscene Publications Act 1959: Provisions

-Section 2 covers the actual prohibition of publishing "obscene material".
+Covers the actual prohibition of publishing "obscene material".
 Section 2(1) creates a new offence, "publishing an obscene article", which replaces the common law misdemeanour of "obscene libel" which was previously the crime.
 Somebody can be found guilty of this regardless of if it was done for profit or not.
 Where the article is a film, the consent of the Director of Public Prosecutions is required before a prosecution can commence.
-Section 2(4) states that, where an article is obscene, no other common law charges should be brought, and it should instead be dealt with through the 1959 Act, intended to limit prosecutions to those crimes found in this Act.
+Section 2(4) states that, where an article is obscene, no other common law charges should be brought, and it should instead be dealt with through the 1959 act, intended to limit prosecutions to those crimes found in this Act.
 Section 2(5) creates a defence of "innocent dissemination"; if the publisher can prove that they did not anticipate any obscenity problems, and did not examine the article in question for such issues, they cannot be convicted.